 Conclusion

-As you can see, when it comes to selecting a diamond, there are all kinds of levers to pull to adjust quality and price.
+As you can see, when selecting a diamond or diamond jewelry, there are many factors that affect quality and price.
 The 4Cs – carat, color, clarity, and cut – are going to make the biggest impact on appearance and value.
 And guess what?
 There’s more.
-Cut quality, fluorescence, grading lab, polish and symmetry are all important factors as well.
-Visit BriteCo’s free personal engagement ring calculator for a customized report based on your ring preferences.
-You can learn more about these additional variables in our post Beyond the 4Cs.
+Cut quality, fluorescence, grading lab, polish, symmetry, and conflict free diamonds (conflict diamonds are heavily regulated now and should not be a concern to the average consumer when purchasing from jewelers) are all important factors as well.
+Our post Beyond the 4Cs explains these additional variables.